 Add the salt, oil and 5 cups of flour.
 Mix with a dough hook, or spoon for 6 or 7 minutes, adding flour as needed- 1/2 up to 1 cup flour, until dough is forming a nice solid mass.
-It will hang onto the dough hook and then flop back in the bowl occasionally.
-Only add flour if the dough is really sticking to the side of the bowl.
+It will hang onto the dough hook and “slap” the sides a bit when it’s ready.
+If the dough it sticking to the bottom of the bowl, add more flour a little at a time.
 If kneading by hand, knead for several minutes until it’s smooth and elastic.

 Leave the dough in the bowl and the dough hook in the dough.
-Cover the stand mixer and bowl with the kitchen towel again and leave it to rise for 15 minutes.
-Uncover the bowl, run the dough hook for 30 seconds or so and cover again.
-Repeat this process 3 more times.
-(You can also just leave it to rise, covered for one hour.)
+Cover the stand mixer and bowl with the kitchen towel again and leave it to rise for an hour.
+Remove from bowl and knead on a floured surface.
+I actually just use my silpat mat in the baking sheet with a little flour.

-Remove the dough from the bowl, split it in half, and spread it out into a sort of rectangle.
+Split dough in half, and nudge each half out into a sort of rectangle.
 Roll it along the long end and pinch the ends and bottom so the dough holds together.
 Lay the loaves side by side, seam side down on a baking tray lined with parchment paper or a silicon mat.

 Bake for 25-30 minutes, rotating pan half way through.
 It should rise up and get nice and brown.
 Check it for doneness by turning the loaf over and knocking on it.
 If the loaf sound hollow, it’s baked.

 Let cool before slicing.
 Slather with butter and call it a day.